Vimux/Amnix/README.md

     notAlternative = true
 ```

-As a final step, include [custom output format](https://gohugo.io/templates/output-formats) `MANIFEST` for `home` Kind attribute.
+Then, include `MANIFEST` output format for `home` Kind attribute:

 ```toml
 [outputs]
   home = ["HTML", "RSS", "MANIFEST"]
 ```

+After that, you can specify `[Params.Manifest]` parameters.

-*To verify if your manifest file is configured properly and works well, open Chrome DevTools (Press F12 in Chrome) → Application → Manifest*
+*To verify that your manifest file is configured properly and works well, run Hugo server and open Chrome DevTools (Press F12 in Chrome) → Application → Manifest*

 ## Contributing